How the 10-Year Rule Increases Taxes

 If you have a pre-tax retirement account, such as an IRA or a 401k/403b, you need to know about the 10-year rule.

-After all, folks who read this blog are supersavers and likely will need to leave some (or a lot) of their money behind.
-If you leave your pre-tax money to charities (or to a CRUT as a Stretch IRA Alternative), you don’t need to worry about the 10-year rule.
+Folks who read this blog are supersavers and likely need to leave some (or a lot) of their money behind.
+If you leave your pre-tax money to charities (or to a CRUT), you don’t need to worry about the 10-year rule.

-If you are going to leave your pre-tax money behind to your spouse, you don’t need to worry about the 10-year rule.
+On the other hand, if you leave your pre-tax money behind to your spouse, you don’t need to worry about the 10-year rule.
 Spouses are eligible designated beneficiaries, which I’ll discuss below.
-But remember, if you have a large IRA or 401k, you may want to do a cascading beneficiary plan via disclaimer planning (or even a spray trust).
+But remember, if you have a large IRA or 401k, you may want to do a cascading beneficiary plan via disclaimer planning.

-But if you have a sizeable pre-tax retirement account you are not planning to leave to your spouse or charity, then pay attention!
-The Secure Act changed how you leave your pre-tax accounts to your kids.
+But if you have a sizeable pre-tax retirement account not for your spouse or charity, the Secure Act changed how you leave your pre-tax accounts to your kids.

 More in taxes, less for your heirs.